Agric Minister Dismisses Calls For State Of Emergency: "Communities Must Fight"

-- The Food and Agriculture Minister Bryan Acheampong said calls for the declaration of a state of emergency to combat illegal mining is counterproductive
+- The Minister for Food and Agriculture, Bryan Acheampong, said calls for the declaration of a state of emergency to combat illegal mining are counterproductive

 - He said engaging the community and involving them in the anti-galamsey fight would yield more results